top of page

 March 1985 – Los Angeles General Hospital – 6:40 AM

 The slender nurse walked down the austere, gray-colored hallway of the hospital; her head dipped in thought.
 Jane Doe was in a coma-like state and had been since she was admitted into the emergency room weeks ago in critical condition, looking more dead than alive.
 No one could understand why she remained unconscious.
-Scans of her brain showed a lot of activity, which would not be if the case she was in a deep coma.
+Scans of her brain showed a lot of activity, which would not be the case if she were in a deep coma.
 And in that state, she would not be so restless.
 So why wasn’t she conscious yet?

 Every morning when she came into work, Susan hoped to hear that the young woman had finally awakened.
 However, every night, Susan ended her shift and headed home knowing that Miss Doe had not yet roused from her deep sleep.
 It was a miracle that she was still alive.
 But Susan wanted more for Jane Doe.
-She wanted her to wake up and be fine, however unrealistic that outcome seemed right now.
+She wanted her to wake up and be fine; however, unrealistic that outcome seemed right now.

 Dr. Mead met her half-way.
 “Nurse Collins,” she greeted with an amicable smile.
 “How are you doing today?”